vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 1. Create a folder called `fonts` (this is an optional step but quite neat to organize your fonts within the same folder) in your project's root directory.
 2. Add your .ttf, .otf or .ttc font file(s) into your `fonts` folder.
-3. Open the `pubspec.yaml` file within your project and find the `flutter:` section and add your custom font(s) under the `fonts` section as shown here:
+3. Open the `pubspec.yaml` file within your project and find the `flutter` section and add your custom font(s) under the `fonts` section as shown here:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/customfont_in_flutter/pubspec.yaml (FontFileInYaml)"?> -->
 ```yaml